Asphalt Sealcoating, Driveway Blacktop, & Hot Patching

 Protect Your Investment...

 What Causes Asphalt Pavement to Fail?
 The primary cause of failure is the penetration of water into the asphalt base.
-Oxidation of the pavement surface from sun, water and temperature changes, begins this process which causes the asphalt to dry and become brittle and require resurfacing in Long Island.
+Oxidation of the pavement surface from sun, water and temperature changes, begins this process which causes the asphalt to dry and become brittle.
 This eventually leads to the erosion of the top layer of the asphalt mix and the appearance of larger stones and small cracks on the surface.
 If left untreated, these cracks grow over time and eventually allow water to penetrate to the base of the pavement.
 When water enters this base, the base material moves and settles leading to further cracking and an “alligator appearance.”
-When the pavement reaches this stage the only option is removal and replacement of the old asphalt, which costs more than resurfacing.
+When the pavement reaches this stage the only option is removal and replacement of the old asphalt, which costs the most.